 - Don’t build something because it’s cool.

-The kiss of death of product focus is when a feature is added because it’d be cool!
+The kiss of death for a product definition is when a feature is added because “it’d be cool!”

 Of course everyone wants to build a cool product.
 Unfortunately there are many more things that are cool than people actually want.
 Whether it be a single feature or an entire product, it’s cool isn’t good enough for users.

-With a prioritized list of user needs, feature discipline to include only those that meet those needs, and stakeholders aligned on those, any feature ideas that weren’t required to address the most important user needs were quickly shot down.
+Start with a prioritized list of user needs.
+Have discipline to include only those features that meet those needs.
+Then get stakeholders aligned on features.
+Any feature ideas that aren’t required to address the most important user needs should be quickly shot down.

 - Don’t work on whatever seems best.

 That’s right—don’t work on what seems best.
 As is the case for most of us, engineers tend to work on things in the order of what’s most worrisome, the most familiar, the most fun, or simply what seems most important.
 Those priorities are not always what’s actually most important for the project.

 Borrowing from agile software development techniques, everyone on the team would plan their work a week at a time, based on the highest priorities as established by engineering, business, and customer voices at our weekly planning meeting.

 - Don’t limit engineering-business interactions only to bombshells.

 Once product development gets off the ground, engineering and business teams typically stay as far away from each other as possible.
 Neither knows how to engage with the other, so interactions are limited to bombshells like a changing cost target for a product, or an engineering delay that’ll cause a significant delay of product launch.